Madonna set to end 'Celebration' world tour with huge free gig for millions in Brazil – does this mean no Glastonbury?

 The rumours also came to a head in November, when co-organiser Emily Eavis posted a photo on Instagram from one of the singer’s shows at The O2 with the caption: “She’s back!
 Incredible.”
 The update also came after Eavis said she had planned for a female headliner in the Legend’s slot this year.

-Other acts rumoured for Glastonbury 2024 include The 1975, SZA, Beyoncé, Harry Styles, Dua Lipa and Rihanna, and some think that the Legend’s slot may be filled by Diana Ross, Kylie Minogue or Dolly Parton, if not Madonna.
+Other acts rumoured for Glastonbury 2024 include The 1975, SZA, Beyoncé, Harry Styles, Dua Lipa and Rihanna, and some think that the Legend’s slot may be filled by Shania Twain.

 At time of writing, no acts have been confirmed for this year’s instalment, but you can check out the most rumoured artists here.